michel4j/epr-simple/README.md

 Obviously the model violates the CHSH inequality.

 To run the simulation yourself, you need at least 4GB of memory but you can run fewer iterations by changing the NUM_ITERATIONS constant.
-On my Computer, it runs ~20,000 particle pairs per second and I can get reasonable statistics from about 1,000,000 photon pairs.
+On my Computer, it runs ~20,000 particle pairs per second and I can get reasonable statistics from about 1,000,000 pairs.

 On any Linux system, you need to have `matplotlib` installed for the plotting, as well as `numpy`.
 Then simply run: